Timeglider Closure FAQs

 How do I import the CSV into Preceden?

-After you've done this, on an empty timeline in Preceden click the Import CSV button and then select the CSV file that Timeglider exported in the previous step.
-Follow the instructions to finish importing it to your timeline:
+After you've done this, on an empty timeline in Preceden click the Settings button, then the Import link and then follow the instructions to import the CSV to your timeline:

 A few notes on importing: